JiangLing-han/endogenous_molecular_network_attractors/README.md

         42	0.0

    left is the nodes number, it should start from 1;
-   right is its value and it should be float, using space to sepreate them.
+   right is its value which should be float, using space to sepreate them.
-   Others are the same like 2.1.
+   Others are the same as `Without start input`.